zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/sortable/overview.md

         $sortable->hint(new \Kendo\JavaScriptFunction('hint'))
                  ->placeholder(new \Kendo\JavaScriptFunction('placeholder'));
         ?>
-3. Output the tooltip by echo-ing the result of the [render](/kendo-ui/api/wrappers/php/Kendo/UI/Widget#render) method.
+3. Output the sortable by echo-ing the result of the [render](/kendo-ui/api/wrappers/php/Kendo/UI/Widget#render) method.

         <?php
         echo $sortable->render();